coderefinery/reproducible-research/content/workflow-management.md

 7. Discuss possible advantages compared to a scripted solution.
 8. **Question for R developers**: Imagine you want to rewrite the two Python scripts and use R instead.
 Which lines in the [Snakefile](https://github.com/coderefinery/word-count/blob/main/Snakefile) would you have to modify so that it uses your R code?
+9. If you make changes to the Snakefile, validate it using `$ snakemake --lint`.

 ```{solution}
 Will be added ...